Kastobi/ci_ms2_aggregator/README.md

 - Google Trends in new tab button changed from google.de... to google.com.

+- The index.html was tabbed through.
+  - Popularity row chart was not tabable; .keyboardAccessible(true) added to fix.

 #### Chrome exclusive, deployed page

 ##### Test cases